 A: There are many potential factors that will be considered by a judge when creating the child custody order.
 The deciding consideration will be what custody agreement is most beneficial for the child.
 Factors that also affect the final consideration include determining which parent:

 - Has provided most of the child’s care

 - Creates a more nurturing environment

 Any case that is subject to family law court will likely be traumatic and difficult to approach with a level head.
-The Law Offices of Dorie A. Rogers, APC, understands the toll that family law cases can take on our clients.
+The Dorie A. Rogers, APC, understands the toll that family law cases can take on our clients.
 Our strong background in mental health can help provide emotional support.
 Our extensive background in law can help you reach a beneficial outcome for your circumstances.

 We have experience in multiple family law areas, including divorce, child custody, visitation, domestic violence situations, and paternity.
 Our skilled staff can help resolve every aspect of your case.
-To learn more about how the Law Offices of Dorie A. Rogers, APC, can help resolve your family law case, reach out to our office today.
+To learn more about how the Dorie A. Rogers, APC, can help resolve your family law case, reach out to our office today.